Geoff Walden

 REIMAHG Me 262 Production Site near Kahla (Codename "Lachs" - "Salmon")

 One of the most remarkable advancements made by the German military in World War II was the production of turbine-jet aircraft.
 The most famous of these was the Messerschmitt Me 262, developed beginning in 1938 and fielded in 1944.
 A special production facility was started in 1944, for quicker assembly line manufacture.
 Due to the setup at the main Messerschmitt factories, fast assembly line production was not possible, and these sites were vulnerable to Allied bombing.
 Accordingly, a company called Flugzeugwerke Reichsmarschall Hermann Göring (REIMAHG for short) was formed as a subsidiary of the Gustloff Nazi industrial complex.
-REIMAHG eventually became concerned only with the Me 262, and its main production facility was located in an old porcelain sand mine in the Walpersberg Hill near Kahla (south of Jena) -- Codename "Lachs" ("Salmon").
+REIMAHG eventually became concerned only with the Me 262, and its main production facility was located in an old sand mine for porcelain production in the Walpersberg Hill near Kahla (south of Jena) -- Codename "Lachs" ("Salmon").

 The existing tunnels in the Walpersberg were enlarged and others were dug, and massive concrete bunkers were built outside these tunnels.
 Subparts were made and partially assembled in the tunnels, then moved outside to the concrete bunkers, where final assembly took place.
 The assembled jets were then moved to the top of the hill via a platform that moved along a railed ramp by a power winch.
 The top of the Walpersberg had been leveled off and concreted in a massive construction effort, to form a runway some 3300 feet long.
 This was not sufficient for an Me 262 to take off (even with the jet engines, take-off was actually fairly slow), so small rockets assisted take-off.
 The runway was also too short for the jets to land, so leaving the Walpersberg was an all-or-nothing proposition: there could be no emergency landings.
 The jets were flown from Kahla to a site some 130 kilometers away to be fitted with weapons and radios, and to undergo final testing.